JuanSKr/lockcraft-spigot-1.8.8/README.md

 </ul>

 ## ❔ Main features:
+- The plugin has full configuration in 3 languages:
+  - English
+  - Spanish
+  - German
 - Register:
   - The first time a user logs on to the server and is not registered, he must do so.
   - The register consists of a 5-character numeric pin from 1 to 9.